Options after having Breast Implant Removal Surgery

-- Your Breast Surgeon may even offer you scar minimisation treatments such as Fraxel, skin needling or Healite II if these are suitable for your incision line(s).
+- Your Breast Surgeon may even offer you scar minimisation treatments such as Fraxel Laser, Healite II or skin needling if these are suitable for your incision line(s).

 What happens after my breast implants are removed during breast implant removal surgery?

 - What happens next is very patient independent and can vary.

 - It depends on your preferences, your skin strength, your body composition, and how your breasts appear after removal or explantation of the breast implants.